its-bhuvi/Codsoft/README.md

 # Codsoft Internship Program Projects

-## Project 1: Titanic Survival Prediction
+## Task 1: Titanic Survival Prediction

 ### Overview
 This project focuses on predicting the survival of passengers aboard the Titanic using machine learning techniques.
 The dataset includes various features like age, gender, class, etc., and the goal is to create a model that accurately predicts whether a passenger survived or not.